-The primary focus of this program is to ensure that equity prevails in the market place, and that commodities bought or sold are accurately weighed or measured and properly identified.
+The primary focus of the Weights and Measures program is to ensure that equity prevails in the marketplace and that commodities bought or sold are accurately weighed or measured and properly identified.

 All weighing or measuring devices used in a commercial application are subject to inspection to ensure their accuracy.
 This includes the weight or measure of foods, non-food products, services, scanners, or commodities purchased in the State of Utah.
 We also respond to numerous consumer complaints dealing with violations of the weights and measures laws.

 Most items purchased each day are sold by weight, measure, or count.
 Inspection of weighing and measuring devices for correctness and accuracy helps to protect both consumers and retailers from unfair business practices.

 Weights & Measures Establishment Registration